-- 1.1 The Organisation of the Covered Bondholders in respect of each Series of Covered Bonds issued under the Programme by Intesa Sanpaolo S.p.A. is created concurrently with the issue and subscription of the Covered Bonds of each such Series and is governed by these Rules of the Organisation of the Covered Bondholders (Rules). - 1.2 These Rules shall remain in force and effect until full repayment or cancellation of all the Covered Bonds. - 1.3 The contents of these Rules are deemed to be an integral part of the Terms and Conditions of the Covered Bonds of each Series issued by the Issuer.
+- 1.1 The organisation of the Covered Bondholders in respect of each Series or Tranche of Covered Bonds issued under the Programme by the Issuer is created concurrently with the issue and subscription of the Covered Bonds of each such Series or Tranche and is governed by these Rules of the Organisation of the Covered Bondholders (the Rules). - 1.2 These Rules shall remain in force and effect until full repayment or cancellation of all the Covered Bonds. - 1.3 The contents of these Rules are deemed to be an integral part of the Terms and Conditions of the Covered Bonds of each Series or Tranche issued by the Issuer.